 Koga walks out into the arena first, and the gym members among the audience rise as one, then bow, which cues the rest of the spectators to do the same.
 Red cranes his head up to watch as Blue enters the arena a moment later, and Koga takes a moment to bow to both sides of the audience before bowing to Blue, who does the same.
 Once the gym members sit, Red and the rest of the guests do the same, and then the pre-battle speeches begin.

-“Been waiting for this,” someone in the row behind Red mutters, and Red feels absurdly vindicated when he turns around and shushes them.
+“Been waiting for this,” someone in the row behind Red mutters, and Red ignores the urge to turn and shush them.

 “But if we must be tools, we must remember we are also our own maker, sharpener, and wielder.
 That is the only way we can ever become something more than what the brutal necessity of the world requires us to be, and since arriving at this gym, Blue Oak has proven himself to understand this, both as a guiding principle for himself, and an aspiration for those around him.
 In addition, he has shown us all his vision for another path… knowing that we must decide whether we wish to take it.